-Politics is an exciting, fast moving and rewarding subject to study at BMS.
-It is a very popular subject at A Level with over 60 students currently studying.
-The Department aims for each politics student to:
+Politics is an exciting, fast moving and rewarding subject to study.
+It is a very popular subject at A Level, currently studied by more than 60 students at BMS.
+The department aims for each Politics student to:

 - Develop an interest in, and engagement with, contemporary politics both inside and outside the classroom

 - Develop knowledge and an informed understanding of contemporary political structures and debate, both within the United Kingdom and globally – and be prepared to debate and argue extensively!

 - Develop a critical awareness of the changing nature of politics and the relationships between political ideas, institutions and processes

 - Be prepared to follow the political rollercoaster of recent years with enthusiasm!

 - Politics is part of the highly active PPE Faculty

 - The department is noted for excellent results and the extensive trips programme which brings the subject alive for many students.
 Trips include visits to London, Edinburgh and Washington DC